The Free Fault Code Search Tool from Pitstop | DTC Codes List

 Where do fault codes come from?

-There are many different fault codes that can be generated by a vehicle’s onboard diagnostic system, and the specific codes that are most common can vary depending on the make and model of the vehicle.
+Numerous fault codes exist for both OBD-II and J1939 systems, and the most common specific codes vary depending on the vehicle’s make and model.
 However, here are some examples of common fault codes that may be encountered.

-It’s important to note that fault codes can be generated for many different reasons and that these codes are just a starting point for diagnosing issues with a vehicle.
-These fault codes can be diagnosed remotely using fleet maintenance software.
-However, a qualified mechanic will need to perform additional testing and inspections to determine the root cause of the problem and recommend the appropriate repairs.
+It’s important to note that fault codes can be generated for various reasons, and these codes are just a starting point for diagnosing vehicle issues.
+Fleet maintenance software can remotely diagnose these fault codes.
+However, a qualified mechanic must conduct additional testing and inspections to determine the problem’s root cause and recommend appropriate repairs.